Chaotic videos show people looting a Minneapolis Target store amid a protest against the death of George Floyd

 - The videos show overturned shopping carts, empty shelves, and people hauling away televisions and other expensive goods.

+- A Target spokesperson told Business Insider that the company closed the looted store earlier Wednesday and ensured that all employees were accounted for and safe.
+“Until further notice, our store will remain closed,” she said.

-- A Target spokesperson said the company planned to issue a statement on the incident later Wednesday.
-The Minneapolis Police Department did not immediately respond to a request for comment.
+- The Minneapolis Police Department did not immediately respond to a request for comment.

 - Visit Business Insider’s homepage for more stories.